parsiya/parsiya.net/content/post/2019/2019-04-27-thick-client-proxying-9-local-dns-cache/index.markdown

 <!--more-->

+**Update May 2020**: If you are doing this in a Hyper-V guest virtual machine, it will not work.
+The default DNS server for a Hyper-V guest is the server.
+And it does not populate the local DNS cache (I do not know the reason).
+The fix is to manually configure a DNS server (e.g., `8.8.8.8`) in the guest's network adapter.

+{{< imgcap title="Results in a Hyper-V guest with the default DNS server" src="08-hyperv-issue.png" >}}

 # Discovering Endpoints
 Discovering application endpoints is one of the starting steps in thick client proxying.
 I have written about it so many times that I will just make a list